Influences on Faculty Uptake from a Faculty Learning Community: Results

-Ron’s issues with 3D exams has nothing to do with his students’ capabilities but more with its alignment in the course.
-When asked about his students, Ron notes, “In terms of my students I think it would be great for them to do it and I think they would rise to the occasion~[I].”
-Lastly, Ron also thinks about how his exams align with instruction, and the fact that they don’t currently align causes Ron to doubt the effectiveness of bringing 3DL into his classroom.
-Ron brings up in the interview, “it's all fine and good if you have examples in class and if you give the homework like that, but if it's not, if its also not an exam question, then the students aren't going to really invest themselves in learning how to do those kinds of problems~[I].”
+Ron, Charlie, and Molly all reflect on their process of aligning their learning goals, instructional material, and their assessment.
+Ron and Charlie both articulate their reservations with their misalignment while Molly talks about the benefit of having her materials align with each other.

-Ron wants to change some aspects of his assessment, but the structure of the class, resources used by the department, and interactions with others factor into the ways in which Ron thinks about his evaluation.
+Ron is unable to align his instruction with his assessment and this disconnect causes discomfort when it comes to continuing with 3DL.
+Ron mentions that his exams and instruction don’t currently align, and this makes him doubt the effectiveness of bringing 3DL into his classroom.
+Ron brings up in the interview, “it's all fine and good if you have examples in class and if you give the homework like that, but if it's not, if it’s also not an exam question, then the students aren't going to really invest themselves in learning how to do those kinds of problems~[I].”
+Ron even notes needing help creating 3D material in the end of the year survey, “I would like to learn how to write 3DL assessments within a [course management system] framework.
+This will help me design new exam questions~[F] .
+Ultimately Ron viewed this as “one opportunity for the students to engage with material in this way and then they didn’t see it in this format again on the homework or the exam and I think it would really drive it home~[I].”